radical-cybertools/radical.pilot/docs/source/apidoc.rst

           DONE                    - final
           CANCELED                - final
           FAILED                  - final

-    Unit states in version 0.28:
+    Task states in version 0.28:

     .. code-block:: python

           NEW                     - created in    umgr
           UNSCHEDULED             - passed  to    umgr scheduler, but not assigned to a pilot SCHEDULING              - picked  up by umgr scheduler, assigning cu to a pilot